ekavoussanaki/datasciencecoursera/README.md

 ## Cons:

 * Its probably *not* the most elaborate coding you will see
-* It might be rather slow on most computers :P - but not *too* slow
+* It might be rather slow on some computers :P - but not *too* slow and not on *every* computer

 For any concerns, please feel free to contact me :)